Aryan120798/HMS/README.md

---Login Button--> Login Page connecting to different dashboards --Dashboard for Patient with consisits of CRUD links --Pahmacist Must type exact name of the Medicine
+--Login Button--> Login Page connecting to different dashboards --Dashboard for Patient with consisits of CRUD links --Pahmacist Must type exact name of the Medicine --Patient billins used for searching history of all the patients irrespective of its stauts for recorde purpose.

 ## Issue Med UI
 - Flag Var for AddBtn